 Step 7: Sort out the payment method

-Step 8: Create a rate card for hourly work or estimation technique for fixed price projects
+Step 8: Create a rate card for hourly work or estimation techniques for fixed-price projects

 Step 9: Create your sales funnel